-The structural equation modelling consists of five dependent variables.
-The first is social trust, measured through the question "do you believe that you can trust in others?"
-The other four are variables that measure trust in political institutions (parliament, political parties, the legal system and the police).
-These five variables, measured on a scale of 0 to 10, are dichotomised with 5 as the cut-off point.
-Our explanatory variables consist of a number of variables linked to the economy: satisfaction with the economy, living with economic difficulties (or not), main source of income, and type of contract held/whether unemployed.
-In the model we control for the variables to which the theory of social capital usually attributes the most influence on trust: satisfaction with democracy and the level of civic participation, measured by asking whether someone has participated in a civic organisation in the previous 12 months.
-We also control for a third variable that involves placing a person's political ideology on a scale (from left to right) in order to assess the effect of the Movimiento 15M's protests and its progressive drift towards the creation of political parties that are more left-leaning than Spain's traditional parties.
-Finally, we include control variables relating to some key sociodemographic variables such as gender, age, education level, extent of religiosity, place of birth (Spain or overseas), and political placement on the left-right axis.
+Our explanatory variables consist of a number of variables linked to the economy: satisfaction with the economy, living with economic difficulties (or not), main source of income, and type of contract held/whether unemployed; and a variable that involves placing a person's political ideology on a scale (from left to right) in order to assess the effect of the Movimiento 15M's protests and its progressive drift towards the creation of political parties that are more left-leaning than Spain's traditional parties.
+We compare the effects of the economic and political variables with the effects of two variables to which the theory of social capital usually attributes the most influence on trust: satisfaction with democracy and the level of civic participation, measured by asking whether someone has participated in a civic organisation in the previous 12 months.
+Finally, we include control variables relating to some key socio-demographic variables such as gender, age, education level, extent of religiosity, place of birth (Spain or overseas), and political placement on the left-right axis.2

 In this study, we analyse five indicators of trust.
-Let these indicators be Y_j^ , j = 1, ..., 5, five random, continuous variables whose values indicate the level of trust in j.
+Let these indicators be Y_j^ , $j=1,\ldots,5$, five random, continuous variables whose values indicate the level of trust in j.
 Our objective is to estimate the following multivariate model, consisting of five regression equations linked through their random error terms: